VladimirMarkelov/haku/docs/usage.md

 create a common script with a few default recipe implementations, and them override any recipe in a script that imports the common one.

+#### PAUSE statement

+The command interrupts a script execution and waits for Enter key to be pressed.

 ### Built-in functions

 As of version 0.3, `haku` provides a fairly short but sufficient for every day tasks list of